ctkjose/exc_docs/doc_server_config.md

 	];
 ```
 In this example we added the scope `'app.showprofile'`, the items under this entry will be included only for this particular action.

-The option key `manifest` is were you specify these resources.
-This key is an `array` with one entry for each resource.

 Each entry is a `hash` with the following keys.